Chart Color Schemes

 Murarrie shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally, with university qualification rates at 35.6% of residents aged 15+, surpassing both the Queensland average of 25.7% and the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 24.7%, followed by postgraduate qualifications at 7.3% and graduate diplomas at 3.6%.
-Vocational credentials are also prominent, with 34.1% of residents aged 15+ holding such qualifications – advanced diplomas at 12.6% and certificates at 21.5%.
+The area's educational profile is notable regionally with university qualification rates at 35.6%, exceeding Queensland's average of 25.7% and Australia's rate of 30.4%.
+Bachelor degrees are the most prevalent at 24.7%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.6%).
+Vocational credentials are also prominent, with 34.1% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.6% and certificates for 21.5%.

 Frequently Asked Questions - Education